 VOLUNTEER AT THE ROSE GARDEN!

 Interested in volunteering at the Rose Garden?
-Boise Parks and Recreation staff is holding work sessions on Wednesdays, from 8:00 - 11:00 a.m., from April - October.
+Boise Parks and Recreation staff is holding work sessions on Wednesdays, from 8:00 - 11:00 a.m., from mid-March through September.
 Projects include weeding, deadheading, painting fence, picking up trash and a variety of other tasks that require attention as needed.
 Although some knowledge of plant care is preferred, our professional staff will provide direction and training for anyone who is interested in lending a hand.
 So don't be shy, all skill levels are welcome!
 If interested, you can sign up to volunteer here.

 BACTERIAL CANE BLIGHT